 Meals would be shared with the family, or prepared by the apprentice with provided ingredients.
 We are an omnivorous household, which includes, meat, eggs, dairy, grains, etc and would be best suited to an apprentice without a restrictive diet.
 An intern with specific dietary ‘wants’ may need to provide their own ingredients.

 $1000 per month for a stipend.
 Time-off can be negotiated to suit the weekly needs of the apprentice, the farm, and the season.
 Any lengths of time off would need to be negotiated in advance.
-We expect a minimum of five days of work per week.
-This apprenticeship can be 4-6 months between April and October.
+They are looking for an apprentice who can commit to a 6 month duration between the end of April to the end of October with an expectation of five day work week (at the minimum).

 About the Community and Land